 But what if you’re already using a basic moisturizer, like Nivea Creme?
 There’s nothing in there that could oxidise.
 So, we’re safe, right?

 Not exactly.
 Thing is, picking up the cream with our fingers isn’t exactly the most hygienic thing to do.
-Even if our hands look clean, there are plenty of germs, dirt, and a whole bunch of other stuff on them we don’t want in our skincare products.
+Even if your hands look clean, there are plenty of germs, dirt, and a whole bunch of other stuff on them you don’t want in your skincare products.

 And, once they’re in our cream, it’s only a matter of time before they’ll end up on our face.
 Ewww!

-If some bacteria has somehow found their way inside them, they’ll start reproducing and spoil your cream.
-They may even give you an infection!
+If your cream doesn’t have a good preservative system (hint: most natural skincare products DON’T), any bacteria that finds their way inside them will start reproducing and spoil it.
+They may even give you an infection…

 The Bottom Line

 Jars may look pretty, but they won’t protect your anti-aging skincare products from spoilage and bacteria.
-If you’re gonna spend your hard-earned cash on them, make sure they come in an airtight and opaque tubes or bottles.
-If you don’t, you’re just throwing money away!
+If you can, opt for products packaged in opaque and air-tight tubes and bottles.